The Garmin Instinct and the Garmin Fenix 6 are two of the best-selling sports watches but which is the best one for you?

 NOTE: the accuracy of HRV measurements on the Instinct (or any wearable device) can vary depending on a variety of factors, including your age (see above), fitness level, and how the device is worn.
 We recommend you have a good talk with your healthcare professional if you have concerns about your heart health or are using HRV measurements to guide your training or fitness routine.

-The Instinct has a longer battery life compared to the Fenix 6, with up to 14 days in smartwatch mode and up to 40 hours in GPS mode.
+The Garmin Instinct has a shorter battery life with up to 14 days in smartwatch mode and up to 40 hours in GPS mode.
 Why?
-Because it has a wider range of functions that are ‘always-on’ resulting in a greater power draw.
+Because it has a smaller cell and the ‘always-on’ functions hit it hard in a greater power draw.
 Also, I find it has more resistance to the effects of cold and hot temperatures, shock, and water ingress.

 If you prioritize advanced features and customization options, the Fenix 6 may be the better choice for you.
 It offers a wide range of activity-tracking features, including GPS navigation, a barometric altimeter, and advanced metrics for running, cycling, and swimming.
-The display is larger and has a higher resolution display compared to the Instinct, which can be helpful for viewing maps and tracking your progress (see the note above regarding the pixels).
+The display is larger and has a higher resolution display compared to the Instinct, which can be helpful when viewing maps and tracking your progress (see the note above regarding the pixels).

 If you prioritize battery life and durability, the Instinct makes a far better choice for your money.
 The Instinct has a longer battery life, with up to 50 days in smartwatch mode and up to 40 hours in GPS mode.
 It is also built to withstand extreme temperatures, shock, and water, making it a great option for rugged outdoor activities.

 But if you’re looking for a simpler, less demanding watch that has a great battery life, can track the most common sporting activities, and won’t put a huge dent in your wallet, then choose the Instinct.